enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 <!-- Chapter 1: Introduction -->
 \chapter{Introduction}

 This chapter introduces the context, objectives, and practical relevance of the thesis.
-It outlines the typical structure of *Distributed IoT Systems*, highlights common challenges, and describes how these are addressed by the proposed infrastructure.
+It outlines the typical structure of *Distributed IoT Systems*, highlights common challenges, and describes how these are addressed by the proposed system.
 Furthermore, it highlights the system's practical value by showing how it addresses user difficulties and improves workflows.

 # Context & Background
 The increasing affordability of sensor hardware and the advancement of low-power wireless communication technologies have made it significantly easier to deploy Distributed IoT Systems.
 These factors enable the large-scale collection of time-series data from remote locations in a cost-effective manner, creating new opportunities for both research and practical use.